 - Your credit score is unaffected.
 Amex will initiate a soft pull on your credit history.
 There’s no adverse effect on your credit.

 How do I get prequalified for an American Express credit card?

 - Fill in your full name, last four digits of your Social Security number and home address.
 You can also click the Select an interest section, where you can select which type of cards you’re interested in.

 - Click View my card offers.

-Prequalification isn’t required before applying for a card, but it could be a wise decision.
+Prequalification isn’t required before applying for an American Express card, but it could be a wise decision.
 You’ll have a better picture of where you stand, and you can narrow your options before having a hard pull on your credit history.